Commerzbank AG (London Branch) - Post Stabilisation

 Not for distribution, directly or indirectly, in or into the United States or any jurisdiction in which such distribution would be unlawful.

-Launched pursuant to the Issuer's MTN Programme, dated 05 June 2024, as supplemented
+Launched pursuant to the Issuer's Debt Issuance Programme, dated 15 May 2024, supplemented 07 October 2024

 Commerzbank (contact: Ian Turner; telephone: +44 207 475 1817) hereby gives notice that no stabilisation (within the meaning of Article 3.2 (d) of the Market Abuse Regulation (EU Regulation 596/2014) was undertaken by the Stabilising Managers named below in relation to the offer of the following securities.